Crazyokd/rekord-blog/README.md

 I modified the deploy script in [package.json](package.json) so I can deploy to server by running `npm run deploy`.

 ## Upload Image
-Upload static images by running `npm run upload`.
+Put assets into source/assets, then upload static images by running `npm run upload`.

 ## Reference
 - This blog is based on [fluid](https://github.com/fluid-dev/hexo-theme-fluid) theme.